Jack-Lowe-7/DWP-Project/README.md

   <h3 align="center">DWP Stamp Redesign Project</h3>

   <p align="center">
-    As part of project with DWP, I have been writing a redesign for the current paper rewards system at my school.
+    As part of project with the Department of Work and Pensions Digital Team, I wrote a redesign for the current paper rewards system at my school.
     <br/>
     <br/>
   </p>